ClSlaid/clslaid.icu/content/posts/weekly-2024-07-15/index.md

 ---
-title: "weekly 2024 07 14"
+title: "Weekly Update - 2024-07-14"
 date: 2024-07-15T02:23:33+08:00
 draft: false
 ---

-> My arch linux's fcitx5 is broken again.
-So this will be written in English.
+> My Arch Linux's fcitx5 is broken again, so this will be written in English.

-It's been a long time since the last update.
-There are too many to be told, I'll update them in the following weeks.
+It's been a long time since my last update.
+There are many things to share, and I'll update them in the following weeks.

 ## Technique

-I had a glance at a NUMA machine (or cluster), strongly astonished by the size of its available DRAM (>= 500 TiB).
+I recently had the opportunity to work with a NUMA machine (or cluster) and was astonished by the size of its available DRAM (>= 500 TiB).

-The original task for me was pretty straight forward, and should not be too hard to implement.
-However, I still had a great struggle with C++ the bloody programming language.
+The original task assigned to me seemed straightforward and not too difficult to implement.
+However, I encountered significant challenges with C++.

-~~And then, I rewrite it in rust.~~
+~~And then, I rewrote the whole original program in Rust.~~

-The outcome was good at first, with improved codec schema, it did achieved a 200% throughput boost on our development environment.
-Then I need to test if it really works in our production environment.
+Initially, the outcome was promising.
+With an improved codec schema, we achieved a 200% throughput boost in our development environment.
+The next step was to test its performance in our production environment.

-It was my first time seeing a NUMA machine.
-NUMA could be good if your program could drain up its locality.
-I did thought it would be easy, so I made some days of benchmarking, only to find out the network throughput is even 1.2 times faster than writing to shared memory. (how could it be?)
+It was my first time working with a NUMA machine.
+NUMA can be beneficial if your program can effectively utilize its locality.
+I assumed it would be simple, but after days of benchmarking, I discovered that network throughput was 1.2 times faster than writing to shared memory.
+(How could that be?)

-After switching around a few parallel patterns, ultimately, only at most 10% percent boost could be achieved.
-Well, if counting on the pre-processing, and CPUs used, that was a total defeat.
-My first task ends up a trail of failure.
+After experimenting with various parallel patterns, I managed to achieve only a 10% performance boost at best.
+Considering the pre-processing and CPU usage, this was a disappointing result.
+My first task ended in a trial of failure.

 ## Amateur Radio

-Using equipment Baofeng UV5R, made a successful contact with `BH4HED`, on 438.5MHz, WFM mode, loud and clear.
-(Date Time forgotten...)
+Using the Baofeng UV5R (a classic), I successfully made contact with `BH4HED` on 438.5MHz, WFM mode, loud and clear.
+(Date and time forgotten...)

+Shortwave equipment is quite expensive.
+My stereotypes about analog devices have been reinforced. ;(

+Hope to become a well-trained CW operator someday.

 ## Life

-- Learned how some mental medicines work.
-It was fun and useful.
+- Learned how some mental medications work.
+It was both fun and useful.

-- Try to make myself looks good, it takes patience.

-- Learning cooking.
+- Learning to cook.

-- Learnt how to play the intro of _wonderful tonight_.
+- Learned to play the intro of _Wonderful Tonight_.

-- Learnt how to play the first solo of _wish you were here_.
+- Learned to play the first solo of _Wish You Were Here_.